philzook58/philzook58.github.io/_posts/2025-03-03-knuckle_typeclass.md

 For example, I can make a python dataclass to hold z3 expressions or I can make a z3 record datatype to hold them.
 It is typically easy to convert from the z3 level up to the python, but not so easy to convert from the python to z3.
 Conversely, the python layer is usually more ergonomic and familiar.
 It is kind of similar to things you can do generating C code from python or the [staged metaprogramming](https://okmij.org/ftp/meta-programming/index.html) game in general.
 As an example, you can have a meta `Forall` quantifier that unrolls a finite domain at "compile time" or you can let z3 handle it.
 This is akin to loop unrolling at compile time vs letting the C compiler handle it (probably better).

-here are some of the other layers.
+Here are some of the other layers.
 I don't think this is a linear ordering, maybe there are 2 or 3 axes in here.

 - wacky python metaprogramming and metaclasses
 - python types